TMJ Dentist & Jaw Doctor Specialist

 When it comes to chronic facial pain, such as headaches, earaches, or jaw aches, it is worth knowing that millions of American adults suffer from one or more of these afflictions.

 As for the source of those aches and pains, we have found that they correlate with the TM joints (temporomandibular joints).
-These joints, which are located on each side of the head, work together to allow the jaw to move in different ways for speaking, chewing, and everything else.
+These joints, located on each side of the head, work together to allow the jaw to move in various ways for speaking, chewing, and other functions.

 tmj dentist st louis